applying to GALA

 TEACHER RECOMMENDATION: On the application, we ask for the name and email of a teacher who will fill out a recommendation.
 When you hit "submit" on your application, the email to the teacher is auto-generated.
 CHECK AND DOUBLE CHECK THE SPELLING OF THE TEACHER EMAIL.
 PLEASE follow up with your teacher (emails sometimes go to SPAM).
 If we do not receive the teacher recommendation, your application will be incomplete and not considered.
-If a recommendation is not received by the deadline, GALA emails each parent and teacher 1 time.
+If a recommendation is not received by the deadline, GALA will email the teacher 1 time.
 If you need to re-submit the teacher information, you can log back into your application account and re-send.

 WHICH TEACHER SHOULD I USE FOR THE RECOMMENDATION?